polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 21. When prompted, sign in with your Azure Active Directory account.

     > **Note:** Type "Get-AzureRMSubscription" and note list of subscriptions (Default Provider Subscription, Metering Subscription, and Consumption Subscription) and the corresponding tenant ID.
-You are now connected to your Azure Stack instance and can run commands such as **Get-AzsLocation**, **Get-AzsSubscription**, or **Get-AzsUserSubscription**.
+You are now connected to your Azure Stack Hub instance and can run commands such as **Get-AzsLocation**, **Get-AzsSubscription**, or **Get-AzsUserSubscription**.

     > Ignore the warning stating, **Preview version of the module Azs.Subscriptions loaded.
 Future release of this module may have breaking changes**.

-## Task 3: Register the Azure Stack Development Kit with Azure
+## Task 4: Register the Azure Stack Hub Development Kit with Azure

-1. From the Administrator: Windows PowerShell ISE window, specify the Azure Active Directory account you will use to register Azure Stack with the Azure Stack resource provider in Azure by running the following:
+1. From the Administrator: Windows PowerShell ISE window, specify the Azure Active Directory account you will use to register Azure Stack Hub with the Azure Stack Hub resource provider in Azure by running the following:

     ```powershell
     Add-AzureRmAccount -EnvironmentName AzureCloud
     ```

-2. When prompted, your Azure Active Directory account that you provided when provisioning the Azure Stack environment.
+2. When prompted, your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

 3. If you have multiple subscriptions, run the following command to select the one you want to use (make sure to replace the placeholder `<subscription_ID>` with the id of the target subscription):